7 tips for more effective written performance reviews

 Example: Team members have complained that Darlene focuses only on herself and is not very friendly.

-6. Make certain the words and ratings match
+6. Make sure the words and ratings match

 Example: Jane receives an appraisal containing many compliments and no complaints, but her boss lists her overall rating as a 3 (satisfactory) on a scale of 5.